Social Security Disability Attorney

 Ability to Perform Other Work

-Even if you cannot return to the same work you were performing before you were disabled, the Social Security Administration will investigate whether you can do any other type of work.
+Even if you cannot return to the same work you were performing before your injury, the Social Security Administration will investigate whether your disability prevents you from doing any other type of work.
 If you can do other work, your claim may be disqualified.

 Simplify the Process